asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 As Deno gains its place among script tools, being able to use *puppeteer* is another interesting step taken.
 With `deno-puppeteer`, users  can now benefit from the ease of use of Deno while writing *puppeteer* scripts.

-In this blogpost we will build a CLI utility that will demonstrate that.
+In this blogpost we will build a CLI utility that demonstrates that.

+The full code is available [here](https://github.com/asantos00/deno-website-diff).
 ## Writing a Puppeteer script

 The objective of the CLI utility we'll build is to check a website for visual changes in different resolutions.
-This tool will check the website and create an image with the difference from the last time it was checked.

-It was multiple use cases, but it can work as a QA assurance tool.
-Something that runs after deploying your website to confirm that it is working fine in different resolutions.
+This tool will compare the website with the last time it checked, creating an image with the difference.
+It can work as a QA assurance tool, something that runs after deploying a website to confirm that it is working fine in different resolutions.

 To achieve this, we'll use a couple community packages and tools.
 Some are functions from Deno's standard library, others are just Node.js packages